 Policies and Contractual Terms and Conditions

-We have a Code of Business Practices (the "Employee Code") that sets forth the standard of conduct that is to govern the actions of every employee of TOMS.
+We have a Code of Business Practices (the “Employee Code”) that sets forth the standard of conduct that is to govern the actions of every employee of TOMS.
 In addition to indicating that employees must respect and obey the laws, the Employee Code indicates that we are committed to a work environment in which all individuals are treated with respect; that we prohibit discriminatory practices; and that we are committed to providing a safe, healthy and comfortable workplace for all employees.
 New employees are provided with a copy of the Employee Code upon hire, which each employee must sign and acknowledge.
 A copy of the Employee Code is also available on the TOMS Intranet.
 Failure to comply with the Code may result in corrective action up to and including termination of employment with the Company.
 For a copy of the Employee Code, please click here.

 Our mechanisms for reporting violations of our Employee Code and Supplier Code and other grievances are discussed below under “Internal Accountability and Training.”